marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_035.png)

 Image rendered using {jit.gl.pass} @fxname gi.
-Left: direct light only; right: direct light + indirect light
+Left: direct illumination only; right: direct illumination + indirect illumination

 ReSTIR (short for Reservoir-based Spatio-Temporal Importance Resampling) is an advanced algorithm developed to improve real-time global illumination and rendering quality,.
 One of ReSTIR’s strengths is its capability to compute global illumination effects like shadows, reflections, and light bouncing in real-time.
 Traditional path tracing, which is used for high-quality rendering, typically requires a lot of samples to resolve these details and is computationally expensive.
 ReSTIR reduces the need for such high sample counts, making real-time ray tracing more feasible.